ProzorroUKR/openprocurement.api/docs/source/agreements/tutorial_frameworks.rst

 Creating agreement
 ------------------

-Let's say that we have conducted tender and it has ``complete`` status.
-When the tender is completed, agreement (that has been created in the tender system) is transferred to the agreement system **automatically**.
+Let's say that we have conducted framework, submission and qualification and it has ``active`` status.
+When the framework is active and you change qualification status to active, system **automatically** created agreement(from framework) with contract(from qualification).

-*Brokers (eMalls) can't create agreements in the agreement system.*

 Getting agreement
 -----------------

-Agreement in the tender system
+Let's see our created framework:

-.. include:: tutorial/example_agreement.http
+.. include:: http/frameworks/example_framework.http
    :code:

-*Agreement id is the same in both tender and agreement system.*

-Let's access the URL of the created object inside agreement system:
+In our framework you can see the `agreementID` field where stores id of related agreement.
+When we know id of our agreement we can get it:

-.. include:: tutorial/agreement-view.http
+.. include:: http/frameworks/agreement-view.http
    :code:

 Getting access